 Privacy & cookies

 LithuaniaLinks is a small free travel guide.
 No shop, no signup, no newsletter, no clever tricks.
-We don't collect anything about you ourselves.
-The site does run two third-party scripts that drop cookies, and in the EU those need your blessing first, so here's what's actually going on.
+We do not collect anything about you ourselves.
+Optional visitor-stat cookies only load if you accept them.

 Who is behind this